 Paradis announced the tabling of Bill 54, An Act to improve the legal

-.
+situation of Animals.
 Unfortunately, Bill 54 does not include any legislative measures, like

 those that currently exist